Supervision Ratios

 It is important to have supervision ratios in place that help ensure the safety of our participants and the quality of our programs.
-The American Camps Association (ACA) has recommended the following:
+Pursuant to section 6 of the Texas A&M University Rule for Campus Programs for Minors (24.01.06.M1), there must be a minimum of two CPM Staff supervising participants in order to prevent one-on-one interactions and maintain appropriate levels of supervision.
+The American Camps Association (ACA) has recommended the following (hover to view):

 Participant Age | Number of Staff | Overnight Participants | Day-Only Participants |